 The DOT symbol and tire identification number can be found on at least one sidewall near the wheel.
-The other sidewall may have a partial serial code that excludes (e) and (f) above.
+The other sidewall may have a partial serial code that excludes the optional Manufacturer's Code.

 Maximum Load and Inflation: The maximum load and maximum inflation pressure is marked on each sidewall in metric and English units.
 For example: